Early life of Pandit Birju Maharaj

 At the very tender age of seven he performed his first recital and since then there was no looking back.
 He taught at the Bharatiya Kala Kendra in Delhi, and at the Kathak Kendra a unit of the Sangeet Natak Akademi where he was Head of Faculty, and Director, retiring in 1998.

-Besides being a superb dancer, he is also gifted with a number of other qualities, which add to his artistic career.
-Apart from dancing, he has shown his talents as a superb musician, percussionist, composer, teacher, director, choreographer and a poet.
+Besides being a superb dancer, he was also gifted with a number of other qualities, which add to his artistic career.
 He is a wonderful singer having command over, Thumri, Dadra, Bhajan and Ghazals.
 He is also superb drummer, with ease and precision playing nearly all drums.
 With the experimentation of this superb quality in the dance dramas, he has given a new dimension to Kathak.
 It became successful medium for mass dispersion.
 His bold and intellectual compositions in traditional themes are brilliant, whereas his contemporary works are also refreshing in concept, crisp and entertaining.